hdkef/jameter/readme.md

 Jameter can assert response for each request using regexp to make it easy for checking
 ### 4. Load Test (100 %)
 Jameter can hit with specified number of request and provide useful information

+## to do
+1. Update request that has been created
+2. multipart form support
+3. Delete project
+4. Assertion feature